epsilon537/boxlambda/docs/interrupts.md

 RISC-V defines 32 IRQ IDs.
 Ibex maps the timer interrupt to IRQ ID 7 and the fast interrupts to IRQ IDs 16 to 30.

-I’m using the same mapping to connect the IRQs to the [PicoRV DMA Controller](components_picorv_dma.md) and the VS0 component.
-This way, Ibex, PicoRV, and VS0 share the same set of interrupts with the same IRQ_IDs/ISR bit positions.

 The following table lists the BoxLambda interrupts and the events they report:

 | IRQ_ID | IRQ Name                                | Events |